streamich/numeral-js/README.md

 # License

 Numeral.js is freely distributable under the terms of the MIT license.
-See the [LICENSE][LICENSE] file.
+See the [LICENSE](LICENSE) file.